Jacob Stallings Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals give up the most home runs in baseball (204 total, 1.5 per game).
+- Nationals pitchers combine to allow the most home runs in baseball (209 total, 1.5 per game).

 © 2023 Data Skrive.
 All rights reserved.